You can safely say that potassium is one of the most underrated minerals.

 Bloating, pain and cramps in the abdominal section are a given, and sometimes it can lead to constipation as well.

-Muscles are not the alone impacted by potassium deficiency.
+Muscles are not the alone impacted.

 Nerves get hit as well.
 As your potassium level goes down, nerves fire abnormally, and the result is numbness, burning sensation, and tingling.